San Miguelito, Nicaragua: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to get the necessary kind.
-The majority of adapters currently being sold are simply plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to get the necessary kind.
+A lot of adapters available online are just plugs and require your electronics to change the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should be appropriate for most locations.
+This one works in most places.

 June